fannypil/medGuard/README.md

 # **MedGuard**
 ---

 ## **Project Overview**
-MedGuard is an IoT-driven health monitoring system designed to track patient vitals, including heart rate and body temperature, in real-time.
-Using MQTT protocol.
+MedGuard is an IoT-driven health monitoring system designed to track patient vitals, including heart rate and body temperature, in real-time using the MQTT protocol.
 The system includes multiple sensor-based modules and a graphical monitoring interface, ensuring real-time alerts in case of abnormal readings.
 ---

 ## **Features**